 Christine Prince, CEO of Canterbury West Coast Air Rescue Trust said stories like Andrews existed all over the massive catchment the service covers.

 She says all up the service covers a region with 600,000 people, across both coasts and land area that accounts for one quarter of New Zealand’s total.

 This is all with two Westpac Rescue Helicopters based at Christchurch, and one, sponsored by Roa Mining on the West Coast.

 All up in 2019 the crew responded to over 900 missions with help from the community across the region.

-She welcomes the move by Ruralco to offer members the opportunity to make a direct donation to the service through their Ruralco Card.
+She welcomes the move by Ruralco to offer shareholders the opportunity to make a direct donation to the service through their Ruralco card account.

 “It is only thanks to the support of rural communities who value the service we can do what we do, and this will be a very seamless way for Ruralco shareholders to support us.”

 Visit the site www.airresecue.co.nz or you can make a donation now by clicking here.